C. F. Martin & Company: Dreadnought

-Archtop guitars and mandolins during the 1930s–40s.
+A selection of Martin archtop guitars and mandolins from the 1930s–40s.

-In 1931, Martin reintroduced the dreadnought with X-bracing and two years later gave it a modified body shape to accommodate a 14-fret neck, and it quickly became their bestselling guitar.
-The rest of the industry soon followed, and the "dreadnought" size and shape became one of the "standard" acoustic guitar shapes, iconic for its use in a wide variety of musical genres.
+In 1931, Martin reintroduced the dreadnought with X-bracing and two years later gave it a modified body shape to accommodate a 14-fret neck, and it quickly became their best-selling guitar.
+The "dreadnought" size and shape subsequently became one of the standard acoustic guitar shapes.

 Archtop

-Martin also developed a line of archtop instruments during the 1930s.
+Martin also developed a line of archtops during the 1930s.
 Their design differed from Gibson and other archtops in a variety of respects–the fingerboard was glued to the top, rather than a floating extension of the neck, and the backs and sides were flat rosewood plates pressed into an arch rather than the more common carved figured maple.
 Martin archtops were not commercially successful and were withdrawn after several years.
 In spite of this, during the 1960s, David Bromberg had a Martin F-7 archtop converted to a flat-top guitar with exceptionally successful results, and as a result, Martin has issued a David Bromberg model based on this conversion (no longer in production).
 This and other conversions of Martin F-size guitars later became the basis for the Martin "M"-sized guitars, also known as the 0000 size.
 The original production models of this size in the 1970s were the M-36 and the M-38.
 After a hiatus, the M-36 is once again in regular production.

 During this time, Martin also continued to make ukuleles, tiples, and mandolins.